DPhil Student in Migration Studies

 Centre on Migration, Policy and Society (COMPAS)

-As of September 2020, Domiziana was appointed as convener of the interdisciplinary Oxford Migration and Mobility Network (MMN) (@MigMobNetwork) hosted by the Global Exchange on Migration and Diversity at COMPAS.
-MMN draws together more than two-hundred researchers of migration and mobility from more than twenty different departments from across the University of Oxford.
+As of September 2020, Domiziana was appointed as convener of the interdisciplinary Oxford Migration and Mobility Network which draws together researchers of migration and mobility from across the University of Oxford.
 Since 2019, she is also an active member of the IMISCOE PhD Network and editor at the Oxford Monitor of Forced Migration.

 Domiziana completed her MPhil in Sociology at the University of Cambridge in July 2019 with a Gates Cambridge Scholarship.
-During her MPhil, Domiziana investigated the experiences of Latin American parents in London.
-Prior to moving to the UK, Domiziana completed her BA in Liberal Arts and Science at Amsterdam University College, where for three years she ventured to understand the educational experiences and the peer culture of Moroccan-Dutch youth in Amsterdam and Rotterdam.
+Prior to moving to the UK, she completed her BA in Liberal Arts and Science at Amsterdam University College, where for three years she ventured to understand the educational experiences and the peer culture of Moroccan-Dutch youth in Amsterdam and Rotterdam.